wso2/docs-choreo-dev/en/docs/develop-components/bring-your-own-image.md

 !!! info
     - This feature is currently only available on [Private Data Planes (PDP)](https://wso2.com/choreo/docs/choreo-concepts/data-planes/#private-data-plane).
-    - This feature currently only supports the following component types: service components, web applications, scheduled triggers, and manual triggers.
+    - This feature currently only supports the following component types: service components, web applications, scheduled tasks, and manual tasks.

 ## Prerequisites